SteveHodge/assistantdm/readme.txt

 ---=== IN PROGRESS ===---
+* DTT: Points of interest should be excluded from the tree view.
+Probably want to refactor UI around element tree/list anyway
+* DTT: make walls a sub-element of map (as mask is)
+* 	supoprt linking wall layouts to map images - if Walls element has image as parent then concatenate location, rotation, and mirroring
+* DTT: split simple image (which supports animation) from map (which supports masks and walls)
+* DTT: split rendering into layers, have separate ui elements for selecting maps, tokens, and perhaps lightsources
+* 	layers for painting order
+* 	Look at the map element order - should moving a tree move all children? - probably enough to have set layers and the ability to move between them
 * Slots: xml output/parsing (done). apply effects (done). tooltips - descriptions (todo). fix up notifications - probably best to make each slot a property
 * Check how natural armor bonus is implemented.
 It's both a modifier type (that only applies to AC), and a statistic that can itself be enhanced
 * Implement Spell Resistance